Everything We Know About the Disappearance and Alleged Murder of Jamal Khashoggi

 Needing a Document, Khashoggi May Have Walked Into a Trap

-Khashoggi reportedly told friends that they shouldn’t worry about his visit to the consulate, but it clearly made him nervous enough to do some due diligence in advance.
-The visit on October 2 was actually Khashoggi’s second trip to the consulate, having also gone there the previous Friday and was told to return the following week.
-The document he sought was the confirmation of his divorce from his previous wife — who he had left behind in Saudi Arabia when he fled the country in 2017 — so he could legally marry his Turkish fiancee, Hatice Cengiz.
+Khashoggi reportedly told friends that they shouldn’t worry about his visit to the consulate, but it clearly made him nervous enough to do some due diligence.
+The visit on October 2 was actually Khashoggi’s second trip to the consulate; he had gone the previous Friday and was told to return the following week.
+The document he sought was the confirmation of his divorce from his previous wife — whom he had left behind in Saudi Arabia when he fled the country in 2017 — so he could legally marry his Turkish fiancee, Hatice Cengiz.
 She and Khashoggi met at a conference in Istanbul this past spring, and he had been splitting his time between Turkey and Washington ever since.

-He told friends that his previous visit to the consulate in Istanbul had gone really well, and that its staffers “were just ordinary people” who had treated him “very warmly” and wouldn’t give him any problems.
+He told friends that his previous visit to the consulate in Istanbul had gone well, and that its staffers “were just ordinary people” who had treated him “very warmly.”
 Khashoggi, a former insider with the royal family who was once a member of the Saudi elite, had also met several times over the past year with officials at the Saudi embassy in Washington.
 Those uneventful visits and Khashoggi’s lack of experience as an outsider, his friends told the Washington Post, may have left him with a false sense of security, even though Khashoggi knew as well as anyone — and often wrote about — how steep a price Saudis could pay for criticizing the regime.
-He also seemed to understand that he was undoubtedly one of the critics that they would most want to silence, thanks to his scathing, high profile columns about regime policy for one of the world’s most influential newspapers.
+He also seemed to understand that he was one of the critics the regime would most want to silence, thanks to his scathing, high-profile columns for one of the world’s most influential newspapers.
 In last month’s column, he condemned Saudi Arabia’s “cruel war” in Yemen and called on the country’s de facto ruler, Crown Prince Mohammed bin Salman, to “bring an end to the violence and restore the dignity of the birthplace of Islam.”

-Khashoggi reportedly told a friend that the crown prince, who is referred to as MBS, had recently reached out to him to ask him to return to Saudi Arabia and become an adviser — an offer which Khashoggi rejected.
+Khashoggi reportedly told a friend that the crown prince, who is referred to as MBS, had recently reached out to him to ask him to return to Saudi Arabia and become an adviser — an offer Khashoggi rejected.

-In the end, according to friends, Khashoggi seemed to have been more excited about getting married than he was worried about making what should have been routine government interaction for any expatriate.
-But he was still wary enough to leave his two phones with Cengiz before entering the consulate on Tuesday, and told her how to contact Turkish officials should he not come back out.
+In the end, according to friends, Khashoggi seemed to have been more excited about getting married than he was worried about his visit to the consulate.
+But he was still wary enough to leave his two phones with Cengiz before entering on Tuesday, and telling her to contact Turkish officials should he not come back out.

-His fiancee did call Turkish authorities, and after Khashoggi’s disappearance, she and his friends and colleagues, as well as human rights groups, accused the Saudi regime of kidnapping him — something it has done to dissidents abroad in the past.
+His fiancee did call Turkish authorities, and after Khashoggi’s disappearance, she and his friends and colleagues, as well as human rights groups, accused the Saudi regime of kidnapping him, something it has done to dissidents abroad in the past.
 Protesters began assembling outside the consulate to demand his release, and journalists, including his colleagues at the Post, began investigating what had happened to him.

 Saudi Arabia denied that they had abducted or detained Khashoggi, and said he was neither in the consulate nor in their custody elsewhere.
 Crown Prince Mohammed bin Salman weighed in on the story himself last week, claiming that Khashoggi had soon left the consulate under his own free will soon after he arrived.
 The image-obsessed prince, who was a regular target of Khashoggi’s criticism both before and especially after the journalist’s self-exile, also insisted his government had “nothing to hide” and invited Turkish authorities to search the consulate.